thomasbattram/thesis/index/thesis.knit.md

 A major strength of the study was the use of two-sample MR to integrate an extensive epigenetic resource and summary data from a large lung cancer GWAS to appraise causality of observational associations with >99% power.
 Evidence against the observational findings were also acquired through tissue-specific DNA methylation and gene expression analyses.

 Limitations include potential “winner’s curse” which may bias causal estimates in a two-sample MR analysis towards the null if the discovery sample for identifying genetic instruments is used as the first sample, as was done for the main MR analysis using data from ARIES [@Burgess2011].
 However, findings were similar when using replicated mQTLs in NSHDS, indicating the potential impact of this bias was minimal (__Figure \@ref(fig:sup-fig1-07)__).
 Another limitation relates to the potential issue of consistency and validity of the instruments across the two samples.
 For a minority of the mQTL-CpG associations (4 out of 16), there was limited replication across time points and in particular, 6 mQTLs were not strongly associated with DNA methylation in adults.
-Further, the primary data used for the first sample in the two-sample MR was ARIES, which contains no male adults.
+Further, the primary data used for the first sample in the two-sample MR was ARIES, which contained no male adults at the time of the study..
 If the mQTLs identified vary by sex and time, then this could bias the results.
 However, the replication cohort NSHDS contains adult males.
 Therefore, the 10 mQTLs that replicated in NSHDS are unlikely to be biased by the sex discordance.
 Also, the findings for cg05575921 _AHRR_ in CCHS, which contains both adult males and females, were replicated in a two-sample MR analysis, suggesting these results are also not influenced by sex discordance.
 Caution is therefore warranted when interpreting the null results for the two-sample MR estimates for the CpG sites for which mQTLs were not repliacted, which could be the result of weak-instrument bias.

 The lack of independent mQTLs for each CpG site did not allow us to properly appraise horizontal pleiotropy in the MR analyses.
 Where possible I only included cis-acting mQTLs to minimise pleiotropy and investigated heterogeneity where there were multiple independent mQTLs.
 Three mQTLs were nominally associated with smoking phenotypes, but not to the extent that this would bias the MR results substantially.
+Since this study was conducted, GoDMC has released a large set of SNP-DNA methylation associations from a sample size that is over ten times that of ARIES [@Min2020].
+Replication of this analysis using mQTL estimates from GoDMC may mitigate some of these limitations.

 Some of the mQTLs used influence multiple CpGs in the same region, suggesting genomic control of methylation at a regional rather than single CpG level.
 This was untested, but methods to detect differentially methylated regions (DMRs) and identify genetic variants which proxy for them may be fruitful in probing the effect of methylation across gene regions.

 A further limitation relates to the inconsistency in effect estimates between the one- and two-sample MR analysis to appraise the causal role of _AHRR_ methylation.
 While findings in CCHS were supportive of a causal effect of _AHRR_ methylation on lung cancer (HR=0.30 [95% CI=0.10,1.00] per SD), in two-sample MR this site was not causally implicated (OR=1.00 [95% CI=0.83,1.10] per SD increase).
 It was verified that this was not due to differences in the genetic instruments used, nor due to issues of weak instrument bias.
 Given the CCHS one-sample MR had little power (19% at alpha = 0.05) to detect a causal effect with a size equivalent to that of the observational analysis, there should be more confidence in the results from the two-sample approach.

 Peripheral blood may not be the ideal tissue to assess the association between DNA methylation and lung cancer.
 While a high degree of concordance in mQTLs has been observed across lung tissue, skin and peripheral blood DNA [@Shi2014], this was not directly evaluated here.
 A possible explanation for a lack of causal effect at _AHRR_ is due to the limitation of tissue specificity as it was found that the mQTLs used to instrument cg05575921 were not strongly related to expression of _AHRR_ in lung tissue.
 However, findings from MR analysis were corroborated by the lack of evidence for differential methylation at _AHRR_ between lung adenocarcinoma tissue and adjacent healthy tissue, and weak evidence for hypermethylation (opposite to the expected direction) in squamous cell lung cancer tissue.
 This result may be interesting in itself as smoking is hypothesized to influence squamous cell carcinoma more than adenocarcinoma.
 However, the result conflicts with that found in the MR analysis.
 Furthermore, another study investigating tumorous lung tissue (N=511) found only weak evidence for an association between smoking and cg05575921 _AHRR_ methylation, that did not survive multiple testing correction (P=0.02) [@Freeman2016].
-However, the results do not fully exclude _AHRR_ from involvement in the disease process. _AHRR_ and _AHR_ form a regulatory feedback loop, which means that the actual effect of differential methylation or differential expression of _AHR_/_AHRR_ on pathway activity is complex [@Chen2017].
+These results do not fully exclude _AHRR_ from involvement in the disease process. _AHRR_ and _AHR_ form a regulatory feedback loop, which means that the actual effect of differential methylation or differential expression of _AHR_/_AHRR_ on pathway activity is complex [@Chen2017].
 In addition, some of the CpG sites identified in the EWAS were found to be differentially methylated in the tumour and adjacent normal lung tissue comparison.
 While this could represent a false negative result of the MR analysis, it is of interest that differential methylation in the tissue comparison analysis was typically in the opposite direction to that observed in the EWAS.
 Furthermore, while this method can be used to minimize confounding, it does not fully eliminate the possibility of bias due to reverse causation (whereby cancer induces changes in DNA methylation) or intra-individual confounding e.g. by gene expression.
 Therefore, it doesn’t give conclusive evidence that DNA methylation changes at these sites are not relevant to the development of lung cancer.

 While DNA methylation in peripheral blood may be predictive of lung cancer risk, according to the present analysis it is unlikely to play a causal role in lung carcinogenesis at the CpG sites investigated.
 Findings from this study issue caution over the use of traditional mediation analyses to implicate intermediate biomarkers (such as DNA methylation) in pathways linking an exposure with disease, given the potential for residual confounding in this context [@Richmond2016].
 However, the findings of this study do not preclude the possibility that other DNA methylation changes (i.e. changes at different sites in the genome or in different tissues) are causally related to lung cancer (or other smoking-associated disease) [@Gao2016].